DIGI2-FEUP/dinasore/README.md

 #### Draw the configuration:
 1. Run the 4DIAC-IDE and create a new system (File->New->New System);
-2. Now open in the left bar open the system configuration, after that drag and drop an Ethernet segment and a FORTE_PC device;
+2. Now open in the tree view (click in the little arrow) on the left, and double click on *System Configuration*.
+After that drag and drop from the right side an 1) *Ethernet* segment and 2) a *FORTE_PC device*;
 3. Then connect the device and the segment, and define the device IP address, port and change his name (e.g. SMART_COMPONENT);

 ![system_perspective](resources/images/system_perspective.png)